AqwozTheDeveloper/Aq-AI/README.md

 ## Contact

-For questions or feedback: Discord: aqwoz
+For questions or feedback my discord:aqwoz